Here's how to pass some slow time out on stand this season.

 Even during slow times of hunting, birds are usually a constant while big-game hunting.
 Bring a small field identification guide and see how many species you can identify in a single sit.
 Then try to outdo your record on the next one.

-The good thing about bird watching is, your full attention is still on the woods and you're less likely to miss a deer or other large animal sneaking in.
+The good thing about spending time bird watching is, your full attention is still on the woods and you're less likely to miss a deer or other large animal sneaking in.
 And, you just may learn something about what other small animals inhabit the woods you hunt at the same time.

 3. Bring a snack